endoflife-date/endoflife.date/products/etcd.md

 > accessed by a distributed system or cluster of machines.
 It is used as the
 > backing store by [Kubernetes](/kubernetes).

 etcd follows [SemVer](https://semver.org/).
 Backwards-compatible bugs are fixed for the latest two stable releases.
-A patch release to each supported release branch, incorporating any bug fixes happens every two weeks.
+A patch release to each supported release branch, incorporating any bug fixes, happens every two weeks.

 The list of currently maintained releases is [available on GitHub](https://github.com/etcd-io/etcd/blob/main/Documentation/contributor-guide/release.md#release-management).